Share Scheme Fact Sheets

 Employee Share Schemes are complicated and mistakes made by inexperienced administrators can cost companies dearly.

-An Flowering Share Purchase Plan can provide companies with the opportunity to offer share participation in a tax efficient manner.
+A Growth Share Plan can provide companies with the opportunity to offer share participation in a tax efficient manner.

 Information regarding the 'Employee Shareholder Status' detailing how new and existing employees can sacrifice some their working rights for shares in their company.